wuyang98/CoSOD/README.md

-# Towards Open-World Co-Salient Object Detection with Generative Uncertainty-aware Group Selective Exchange-Masking
+# Generative Uncertainty-aware Group Selective Exchange-Masking for Robust Co-Salient Object Detection

 Thank you very much for your interest in our work.